Shaswat2001/continuum_robot_rviz/README.md

       <img src="https://img.shields.io/ros/v/noetic/moveit_msgs.svg" /></a>
 </p>

-In the given project, a tendon driven continuum robot is developed by using floating joints.
+In the given project, a tendon driven continuum robot is visualized in RViz with the help of floating joints.
 The Piecewise constant curvature method is used to model the compliant nature of continuum robot.

 ------